Man shops online using a credit card.

 Pay your bills in full and on time

-The FICO® Score1 is the most widely-used credit score; 90% of top lenders use FICO® Credit Scores, including Discover.2 This score is calculated using five categories of data: payment history, amounts owed, length of credit history, credit mix, and new credit.
-Payment history typically accounts for the highest percentage of your FICO® Score, so paying your credit bills on time and in full can be very impactful.
+There are five main categories used to calculate credit scores, and each carries a different weight.
+These categories include payment history, amounts owed, length of credit history, credit mix, and new credit.
+Payment history typically accounts for the highest percentage of your credit score, so paying your credit bills on time can have the biggest impact.

-If keeping track of your credit card due dates is challenging, consider signing up for automated bill pay.
-Using a tool like DirectPay by Discover could help you avoid missing payments and minimize the chance of late or missed payments being reported to a credit bureau.
+Do you find keeping track of your credit card due dates a challenge?
+Consider signing up for automated bill pay.
+Using a tool like DirectPay by Discover® could help you avoid missing payments and minimize the chance of late or missed payments being reported to a credit bureau.

 Reduce your credit utilization ratio